jonathondilworth/detailed-plutus-lecture-notes/README.md

 1. Correct any errors within any of my current lecture notes.
 2. Continue to include references and footnotes within all lecture notes.
-4. Catch up to and finish Lecture Eight ASAP.
+4. Catch up to and finish Lecture Ten ASAP.
+5. Continue to work on Plutus' Alonzo Purple Test Net.
+6. Continue to work on submission for Catalyst.